 A number of Planning Act approvals are necessary in order for the redevelopment of the site to proceed including official plan and zoning amendments, and draft plan of subdivision/site plan approvals.
 Amendments to the town’s Official Plan and Zoning By-law will be subject to the statutory planning process.

 The public meeting regarding amendments to the town’s Official Plan and Zoning By-law is scheduled to go to Planning and Development Council on October 11, 2017.
-A copy of the proposed official plan amendment will be available to the public for inspection on or after September 20, 2017.
-For information about preserving your appeal rights go to the Making Submissions and Preserving Appeal Rights page.
+For details, visit the Former Hospital Site Residential Development page.

 At this meeting, Council approved the five-year review of the Parks, Recreation, Libraries Facilities Master Plan and directed staff to report back on a parks and open space strategy to address issues and opportunities for future park acquisition.